-National Park Service U.S. Department of the Interior
+National Park Service

+U.S. Department of the Interior

-Wrangell-St. Elias National
+Wrangell-St. Elias National Park and Preserve

-The National Park Service was established on August 25, 1916 to conserve the scenery and the natural and historic objects and the wildlife. . . and to provide for the enjoyment of the same in such manner and by such means as will leave them unimpaired for the enjoyment of future generations.
+The National Park Service was established on August 25, 1916 "to conserve the scenery and the natural and historic objects and the wild life. . . and to provide for the enjoyment of the same in such manner and by such means as will leave them unimpaired for the enjoyment of future generations."

-Authorized by congress in 1980, Wrangell-St. Elias preserves some of the largest rivers, glaciers, mountains, and wilderness in
+Authorized by Congress in 1980, Wrangell-St. Elias preserves some of the largest rivers, glaciers, mountains, and wilderness in America.

-The name of the park newspaper, K'ełt'aeni (kel-TAH-nee), is an Athabaskan word for the Wrangell volcanoes that means "The ones that control the weather.
+The name of the park newspaper, K'elt'aeni (kel-TAH-nee), is an Ahtna word for the Wrangell volcano that means "The one that controls the weather."

 Superintendent

 Ben Bobowski

 Mailing Address

 PO Box 439 Mile 106.8 Richardson Hwy Copper Center, AK 99573

 E-mail

-wrst_tweet@nps.gov
+wrst\info@nps.gov

-Park Phone 907-822-5234
+Park Phone

+907-822-5234

 Fax Number 907-822-3281

 Park Website

-www.nps.gov/wrst
+nps.gov/wrst

-Follow us on Facebook www.facebook.com/WrangellSt.
-EliasNPP
+Follow us on Facebook facebook.com/WrangellSt EliasNPP

-Follow us on Twitter @WrangellStENPS
+Follow us on Twitter

+twitter.com/WrangellStENPS

+Follow us on Instagram

+instagram.com/wrangellstenps

-Find park images on Flickr www.flickr.com/photos/wrst/sets/
+Find park images on Flickr

-EXPERIENCE YOUR AMERICATM
+flickr.com/photos/wrst

+View videos on YouTube

+youtube.com/user/WrangellNPS

 Now That You're Here...